 February 9, 1775 – The English Parliament declares Massachusetts to be in a state of rebellion.

 April 14, 1775 – Massachusetts Governor Thomas Gage is ordered by the British to enforce the Coercive Acts and suppress any rebellion among colonists by using all necessary force.

-April 19, 1775 – The first shots are fired at Lexington and Concord, Massachusetts where the weapons depot is destroyed.
-“Minute Men” force British troops back to Boston.
+April 19, 1775 – The first shots are fired at Lexington and Concord, Massachusetts, destroyed by the weapons depot.
+“Minute Men” forced British troops back to Boston.
 George Washington takes command of the Continental Army.

 April 19, 1775 – American Militia defeated British regulars at Concord, Massachusetts.

-April 23, 1775 – The Provincial Congress in Massachusetts orders 13,600 American soldiers to be mobilized.
-Colonial volunteers from all over New England assemble and head for Boston and begin a year-long siege of the city.
+April 23, 1775 – The Provincial Congress in Massachusetts ordered 13,600 American soldiers to be mobilized.
+Colonial volunteers from all over New England assemble and head for Boston and begin a year-long city siege.

-May 10, 1775 – The Second Continental Congress convenes in Philadelphia, Pennsylvania with John Hancock elected as its president.
+May 10, 1775 – The Second Continental Congress convenes in Philadelphia, Pennsylvania, with John Hancock elected president.